Max L. (Mick) Hunt, B.S.Pharm., M.S., M.B.A., FASHP

 From 2011 to 2014, Hunt was associate professor and vice chair of pharmacy administration at the Northeastern Ohio Medical University College of Pharmacy (NEOMED).
 While at NEOMED, he developed a 2-year combined master of science/residency program in health-system pharmacy administration in the College of Graduate Studies in conjunction with the Cleveland Clinic and Akron General Medical Center.
 Upon his retirement in 2014, the University Board of Trustees granted Hunt the status of associate professor emeritus, the first such designation by NEOMED.

-Before moving full time to academics, Hunt held the position of vice president of pharmacy at Novation, the supply chain management company for the Veterans Health Administration and the University Health System Consortium, working with 1,400 hospitals across the country.
+Before moving full time to academics, Hunt held the position of vice president of pharmacy at Novation, the supply chain management company for VHA, Inc., and the University Health System Consortium, working with 1,400 hospitals across the country.

 Hunt began his career in 1971 as the assistant director of pharmacy at St. Marys Hospital in Rochester, MN.
 He subsequently led the pharmacy departments at Lutheran General Hospital in Park Ridge, IL, and the University of Kentucky Hospital in Lexington.